VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 <details>
   <summary>Solution 1</summary>
+  There are multiple possible solutions, depending on how you combine the two parameters.
+This is one example so you can continue to the next task.
   ```fortran
          if (((b% s1% teff) .lt.
 9000) .and. (log10(b% s1% l_surf) .gt.
 3.57))   then
                extras_binary_finish_step = terminate